Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 * a **Title** made up of the **Exception Type** and **Call Site** where the failure occurred.
 * a **Count** of how many unresolved messages there are in the group.
-* the **First Fail** time and the **Last Fail** time indicating when the first and most recent unresolved errors occurred respectively.
+* the **First Failure** time and the **Latest Failure** time indicating when the first and most recent unresolved errors occurred respectively.
 * **Actions** which can be used to Archive or Retry an entire group of messages (see below).

-Click the title of a group to open the second tab which shows a list of all of the errors within the group.
+Click the title of a group or the View Messages link to open a list of all of the errors within the group.

 ![Failed Messages Page](intro-failed-messages-failed-messages-page.png)